How many people are admitted to the Honors Program each year?

 What is the Honors Program admissions committee looking for when it reviews applications?

 The committee is looking for academically talented students who are intellectually curious and who demonstrate an ability to read critically and write analytically.
 The committee takes the applicant's high school GPA and test scores into account in judging whether he or she will be able to handle the work and contribute to challenging interdisciplinary and discussion-based classes.
 The committee also looks for other evidence of intellectual curiosity and academic achievement in the application.
 The committee always reads application essays closely, so it is well worthwhile to read the prompts carefully and give these particular attention when crafting your essays.

 When will I hear about my Honors status?

-Students admitted “early action” to Loyola and who have applied “early action” to Honors by the deadline will hear about their Honors Program status early in February.
-Students who choose the regular application route will learn of their Honors Program status within approximately two weeks after having received word about their Loyola regular admission status.
+Students admitted “early action” to Loyola and who have applied “early action” to Honors by the deadline will hear about their Honors Program status February 1.
+Students who choose the regular application route will learn of their Honors Program status April 1.

 What happens if I change my mind after accepting my invitation to the Honors Program?

 We encourage students admitted to the program to think seriously about their acceptance.
 We always have a waitlist, so it is considerate to accept admission to the program invitation only if you plan to participate.
 If you change your mind, however, please get in touch with us right away so that we may offer your place to another student.

 What happens if I begin my Loyola career in Honors but decide I do not want to continue in the Honors Program?

 If you enter the program and then decide it is not for you, we can convert your Honors courses to regular courses in the core.
 You will not lose credits.